Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

     The error “Proper data needs to be provided in the LLM node” appears when the Model is not selected, the prompt details are not provided, or both.

-## Access the Output of Gen AI Node
+## Access the Output of the Gen AI Node

 The output of the Gen AI node is stored in a context variable and can be accessed via
 ~~~